-Those who are living in supported or temporary homeless accommodation or are in receipt of a Severe Disability Premium within an existing 'legacy' benefit, will receive their housing costs through Housing Benefit.
+Those who are living in supported or temporary homeless accommodation will receive their housing costs through Housing Benefit.
 For current information please visit GOV.UK Universal Credit.

-If you or your partner are both pensionable age you will continue to claim Housing Benefit.
+If you / and your partner are both pensionable age you will continue to claim Housing Benefit.

 Proving your Identity for Universal Credit